-If you need to request an extension, please contact your Programme Manager
+If you need to request an extension, please contact your Programme Manager.
+You can access the extension form on Google classroom in the General information and documentation section.

 Late submission

 If you fail to submit work by the published date without approval, but submit within six calendar days it will be marked and then subject to the following penalties.